-There are two types of subsequent consultation:
+There are three types of subsequent consultation:

-- Subsequent consultation: this is to be used for every subsequent consultation that is not a Consultation C subsequent consultation. - Consultation C: this is to be used when the injury is related to complex pathology as set out in 2.2.3 below.
+- Consultation A: this is to be used for any subsequent consultation that is not a Consultation B or Consultation C subsequent consultation. - Consultation B: this is to be used when the injury presentation includes two entirely separate compensable injuries or conditions requiring separate assessment and treatment (eg. a neck condition and a post fracture wrist) or complicated hand injuries involving multiple fingers, joints or tissues. - Consultation C: this is to be used when the injury is related to complex pathology as set out in 2.2.3 below.